 |Weight||Out of 70.5% in Diligence.||10%|

-In order to be graded as GOOD, a certificate must adhere to the following industry-standard practices:
+- To be graded as GOOD, a certificate must adhere to industry-standard practices.

 See finding messages.